 There’s more to a file-sharing service than its features.
 This is especially true for the Keep2Share (K2S) file sharing service that ticks all the right boxes but still comes up short of its peers.
-For starters, the service doesn’t have a website that evokes confidence.
-While we won’t let poor web design alone write off a service, it surely tinkled our spider sense.
+For starters, its website isn’t what we could call enticing or confidence-inspiring, but while that raised a few questions, it shouldn’t be a key deciding factor in whether you choose to use Keep2Share.

 Although it isn’t very apparent, K2S offers three account tiers.
 The Free account offers the least amount of features, but the real difference between it and the two Premium ones is in terms of storage space and transfer bandwidth.